Kurt Hahn: The Seven Laws of Salem

-Kurt applied these seven laws to Salem School, Gordonstoun School, community programs for building physical fitness and social spirit, the worldwide Outward Bound movement and Atlantic College.
+Hahn applied these seven laws to Salem School, Gordonstoun School, community programs for building physical fitness and social spirit, the worldwide Outward Bound movement and Atlantic College.

 Personality

 In 1934, through his lectures in London to the New Education Fellowship, Hahn met the educationalist T. C. Worsley and persuaded him to spend a summer term at the newly founded Gordonstoun in the capacity of consultant.
 In his memoir Flannelled Fool: A Slice of a Life in the Thirties, Worsley records his impressions of Hahn's penetrating character analysis, and his energy and commitment in the cause of human development, but as time went on he became critical of Hahn's "despotic, overpowering personality":

 He revealed himself as having a fierce temper, a strong hand with the cane, and a temperament which hated being crossed.
 Especially damaging to my very English view, was his dislike of being defeated at any game.
 Hahn was an avid tennis player.
 But was it an easily forgiveable weakness that his opponents had to be chosen for being his inferiors or else, if their form was unknown, instructed not to let themselves win?

 Hahn's behaviour came to seem to Worsley "so ineffably, so Germanically silly" that he was unable to share the clear adulation of the teaching staff:

 We were going through the classrooms when, in one, he suddenly stopped, gripped my arm, raised his nostrils in the air, and then, in his marked German accent, he solemnly pronounced:

 'Somevon has been talking dirt in this room.
 I can smell it.'

 Hahn's views on Shakespeare led to an open disagreement:

 He had what I have since learned to be a common German belief that Shakespeare was better in German than in English.
 I refused to allow this.
 I argued that the German translation might indeed be very good, but that the English original must be better.
 No, he assured me, the German was better; and as I didn't know German and he did know English, he must be right.
 We grew absurdly heated.